-The whole town is full of statues, it’s very cool wander around the city and finding pieces of art spread in it, some of them with a clear meaning and reminding us of the not so remote past.
+The whole town is full of statues, it’s very cool to wander around the city and find pieces of art spread in it, some of them with a clear meaning and reminding us of the not so remote past.

-The church is small, struggled in the middle of a busy square and with nothing particularly appealing on it.
+The church is small, struggled in the middle of a busy square, and with nothing particularly appealing on it, besides the light blue color.
 Go there just if you have nothing left to do.

-It’s a huge and imposing “castle”, but It looks much more like a Palace than a Castle.
-We are used to Western Europe’s, middle age, stone castles, built for defense purposes.
+It’s a huge and imposing “castle,” but It looks much more like a Palace than a Castle.
+We are used to Portugal and Spain‘s middle age stone castles, built for defense purposes.
 Anyway, it is on the top of a Hill, has complete defense walls around and has four massive towers.

 St. Martin’s Cathedral

-It’s the biggest and most important church in Bratislava (69.37 meters long, 22.85 meters wide and 16.02 meters high), built in Gothic style.
-There’s a replica of St. Steven’s crown and it was historically used as the coronation church for the Hungarian kings.
+It’s the biggest and most important church in Bratislava (69.37 meters long, 22.85 meters wide, and 16.02 meters high), built in Gothic style.
+There’s a replica of St. Steven’s crown, and it was historically used as the coronation church for the Hungarian kings.

 Wander around Bratislava

-The most famous and unique is the Cumil (The watcher), there are two explanations for the status: the first says he represents the typical communist-era worker who doesn’t work, the second is just looking up women’s skirt.
+The most famous and unique is the Cumil (The watcher), there are two explanations for the status: the first says he represents the typical communist-era worker who doesn’t work, and the second is just looking up women’s skirts.
 We say: why not both :).
 But check also the Paparazzi, the Schone Naci, the Napoleon soldier, Hans Christian Andersen and so on…

 Food and Drink in Bratislava

 We had schnitzel and some dumplings.
 But for 65 euros in Bratislava, I expect much, much more.
-It’s roughly what we pay in Luanda, but Luanda is the most expensive city in the world.
-We definitely don’t recommend it, not because it’s bad, it just isn’t worth the price.
+It’s roughly what we used to pay in Luanda, but Luanda was the most expensive city in the world.
+We definitely don’t recommend it, not because it’s terrible, it just isn’t worth the price.

-By the end of the afternoon, we walked back to the train station and return to Budapest.
-The train was now much fuller and we couldn’t find a cabin just for us.
+By the end of the afternoon, we walked back to the train station and returned to Budapest.
+The train was now much fuller, and we couldn’t find a cabin just for us.